Wrotham: History

 The name first occurs as Uurotaham in the year 788, meaning 'homestead of a man called Wrōta'.

 The offshoot village on Wrotham Heath at the heart of the heath of the same name, once an area of wholly common land, is 1+1/2 mi to the south-east.

 Wrotham shows extensive signs of occupation by the Romans and it is posited that the Wrotham Pinot, a disease-resistant variety of the Pinot noir grape found in Wrotham churchyard, is descended from vines brought by the Romans.

 The church of St George is Early English and later; nearby is the site of a palace of the Archbishop of Canterbury, maintained until the time of Archbishop Simon Islip (c.
 1350).

 Wrotham Hill to the north was a main measuring point for the 18th-century trigonometric survey linking the Greenwich Royal Observatory with the Paris Observatory.
 This Anglo-French Survey (1784–1790) was led by General William Roy.

-Close by is the Wrotham transmitting station which was the first transmitter in the UK to broadcast on FM in 1955 and now carries the main FM and DAB radio services for most of London and Kent.
+Close by is the Wrotham transmitting station which was the first transmitter in the UK to broadcast FM radio in 1955 and now carries the main FM and DAB radio services for most of London and Kent.